Mental Health Facilities Woodstock, IL

 Rosecrance Belvidere Clinic - 18.6 miles from Woodstock, IL

 Rosecrance Belvidere Clinic is one of mental health facilities in Belvidere, Illinois, located at 915 Alexandra Drive, 61008 zip code.
 Rosecrance Belvidere Clinic provides telemedicine/telehealth and outpatient treatment.
-Rosecrance Belvidere Clinic provides behavior modification, trauma therapy and individual psychotherapy to seniors 65 or older and adults.
-Rosecrance Belvidere Clinic also supports people with serious mental illness, people with PTSD and people with trauma.
-Additional services provided at Rosecrance Belvidere Clinic include legal advocacy, illness management and recovery and suicide prevention services.
+Rosecrance Belvidere Clinic provides dialectical behavior therapy, activity therapy and trauma therapy to adults and seniors 65 or older.
+Rosecrance Belvidere Clinic also supports people with PTSD, people with serious mental illness and people with trauma.
+Additional services provided at Rosecrance Belvidere Clinic include intensive case management, family psychoeducation and case management.

 Learn More